 Along with an evidence-based treatment model, we offer a safe environment for you to recover from your opioid use disorder.
 If needed, we also offer medication-assisted detox services supervised by our highly qualified and accredited clinical team.

-Located in Omaha, Nebraska, our 44-bed facility with state-of-the-art technology is designed to produce positive outcomes for patients.
-We also offer free assessments for anyone considering entering our inpatient or outpatient programs, so call 402.698.3475 today.
+Located in Omaha, Nebraska, our 44-bed facility with state-of-the-art technology can produce positive outcomes for patients.
+We also offer free assessments for anyone considering entering our inpatient or outpatient programs, so call 888.351.3834 today.

 Signs of an Opioid Use Disorder